SmartMixed: A Two-Phase Training Strategy for Adaptive Activation Function Learning in Neural Networks: Experiments

+In this subsection, we aim to analyze whether SmartMixed is able to train a neural network effectively.
+We define and train 18 different feedforward neural network architectures based on SmartMixed (shown in \autoref{tab:architecture_rankings}).
+Our goal is neither to find nor to achieve the highest performance on the MNIST dataset, but rather to compare the performance of the same network architecture when trained using the SmartMixed approach versus fixed activation functions.
+We also investigate whether neurons in different layers and architectures exhibit systematic differences in their activation function selections.
+If such tendencies exist, we aim to identify and analyze them.

-The first phase of SmartMixed training focuses on enabling each neuron to discover its optimal activation function through differentiable selection.
-For this analysis, we use a representative deep network with architecture [784, 768, 512, 512, 256, 256, 128, 10].
+As explained in the previous section (i.e., \ref{sec:methodology}), the first phase of SmartMixed training focuses on enabling each neuron to discover its optimal activation function through differentiable selection.
+For analysis and illustration of the results, we use the architecture [784, 768, 512, 512, 256, 256, 128, 10] as an example.
+However, we observe that our findings are supported by the other architectures as well.

-During this selective phase, we train the network for $\alpha$ epochs, where $\alpha$ represents the transition point between exploration and exploitation phases.
+In the first phase of the training (i.e., the selective phase), we train the network for $\alpha$ epochs, where $\alpha$ represents the transition point between exploration and exploitation phases.
 In our experiments, we set $\alpha = 50$ epochs, though this parameter is adjustable based on the complexity of the architecture and convergence behavior.
 In future work, this parameter could be selected dynamically during training based on factors such as convergence in the loss function and the frequency of changes in activation function selections.

-Figure~\ref{fig:phase1_loss} illustrates the training dynamics during the selective phase for the representative network architecture.
+\autoref{fig:phase1_loss} illustrates the training dynamics during the selective phase for the representative network architecture.
 The loss curves demonstrate healthy training behavior with a sharp initial decrease from approximately 2.0 to 1.5, followed by stabilization around epoch 30.
 The close alignment between training and validation curves throughout the process indicates effective learning without overfitting, confirming that the 50-epoch transition point provides sufficient time for activation preference stabilization.

 The temperature parameter in the Gumbel-Softmax formulation plays a crucial role in controlling the sharpness of the learned activation selection.
 The hard discretization ensures that each neuron commits to a specific activation function for gradient computation based on its learned preferences.
 This design enables effective learning of activation preferences while maintaining gradient flow throughout the selective phase.
+The hyper-parameters used to train our neural network architectures are shown in \autoref{tab:hyperparameters}.